Asghar Ghaderi; arash boochani; Alireza Hojabri; Fatemeh Hajakbari

 Abstract

-Using quantum hydrodynamic (QHD) model, dust acoustic (DA) shock waves are studied in a quantum dusty plasma containing degenerate electrons, ions and negatively charged dust grains.
-Employing the reductive perturbation technique, a Kortweg-de Vries-Burgers (KdVB) equation is derived and solved theoretically ...
+In this article, using quantum hydrodynamic (QHD) model, dust acoustic (DA) shock waves are studied in a quantum dusty plasma containing degenerate electrons, ions and negatively charged dust grains.
+By employing the reductive perturbation technique, a Kortweg-de Vries-Burgers (KdVB) equation is derived ...

 Read More

-Using quantum hydrodynamic (QHD) model, dust acoustic (DA) shock waves are studied in a quantum dusty plasma containing degenerate electrons, ions and negatively charged dust grains.
-Employing the reductive perturbation technique, a Kortweg-de Vries-Burgers (KdVB) equation is derived and solved theoretically and numerically.
+In this article, using quantum hydrodynamic (QHD) model, dust acoustic (DA) shock waves are studied in a quantum dusty plasma containing degenerate electrons, ions and negatively charged dust grains.
+By employing the reductive perturbation technique, a Kortweg-de Vries-Burgers (KdVB) equation is derived and solved theoretically and numerically.
 The hyperbolic tangent (tanh) method is used for theoretical solution.
-One of the most convenient approaches for solving the nonlinear partial differential equation in dispersive and dissipative system is the tanh method.
-The KdVB equation is solved numerically by fourth-order Runge – Kutta method.
-It is found that when dissipation dominates over dispersion, monotonic shock structure is formed, while in case of small dissipation, oscillatory shock profile is created.
-The influence of viscosity on DA shock waves shows that shock thickness is enhanced with the increase in viscosity.
-Additionally, the number and height of oscillatory shocks get increased by decreasing the viscosity.
-The solutions of the KdVB equation is studied in a frame moving with the phase velocity of the wave.
-Considering the boundary conditions, the nonlinear obtained equation is rewritten in the form of a dynamical system.
+This method is one of the most convenient approaches for solving the nonlinear partial differential equation in dispersive and dissipative systems.
+The KdVB equation is solved numerically using the fourth-order Runge – Kutta method.
+It found that when dissipation dominates over dispersion, monotonic shock structure is formed, while in the case of small dissipation, oscillatory shock profile created.
+The influence of viscosity on DA shock waves shows that shock thickness enhanced with the increase in viscosity.
+Additionally, the number and height of oscillatory shocks increase as viscosity decreases.
+The solutions of the KdVB equation studied in a frame moving with the phase velocity of the wave.
+Considering the boundary conditions, the nonlinear obtained equation rewrite in the form of a dynamical system.
 In the plane, this system has two fixed points.
-Investigating the eigen values corresponding to these fixed points indicate that one point is always a saddle, while the other one is either a stable focus or stable node.
-The phase plane analysis shows that the decrease in the number of spirals show increase in dissipation.
+Investigating the eigen values corresponding to these fixed points indicate that one point is always a saddle, while the other is either a stable focus or a stable node.
+The phase plane analysis shows that the decrease in the number of spirals shows increase in dissipation.

 Behnam Kazempour; Fatemeh Moslemi